xsdk-project/MathPackagesTraining2023/_lessons/time_integrators_sundials/lesson.md

 step size of `HandsOn1.CUDA.exe` for the same tolerances?

 {% include qanda
-    question=Why do the time steps gradually increase throughout the simulation?'
+    question='Why do the time steps gradually increase throughout the simulation?'
     answer='The solution becomes smoother and decays toward zero as time goes on.
 Since the solution changes more gradually as time